 On one foot

-My ability to keep balance declines with age, so I try to maintain and even improve it through exercise.
-As I start my day in the morning, I practice postures and stretch my body.
-A part of my routine is exercising while standing on one foot, alternating between left and right.
-When I stand on one foot, my brain constantly sends correction signals to my muscles so that I remain stable.
-When bringing attention to my diaphragm and stomach muscles, I can observe their contribution to keeping me balanced.
+My ability to maintain balance declines with age, so I try to keep it and even improve through exercise.
+In the morning, I practice a variety of postures.
+A central part of my routine is done on one foot and alternating between left and right.
+When standing on one foot, my brain constantly sends correction signals to my muscles to keep me stable.
+When I bring attention to my diaphragm and stomach muscles, I can observe their role in in the balancing effort.

 Before sending muscle activation signals to restore balance, my brain factors in three primary input sources:

-Fixing my eyes on one static point and avoiding other sensual distractions makes it easier to keep balance.
-For example, I lose balance more easily when I practice on the beach while watching the waves, or in a park where I’m looking at swaying trees, or in a room with dim light where it’s more challenging to focus on a definite point.
+Fixing my eyes on a single point and avoiding other sensory distractions makes it easier to maintain balance.
+For example, I lose balance more easily when I practice on the beach while watching the waves, in a park where I’m looking at swaying trees, or in a room with dim light, where it’s more challenging to focus on a specific point.

 The last on the list of exercises I do when practicing on one foot is probably the most effective.
 It’s simply standing on one foot with my eyes closed and trying to keep my balance.
-When my eyes are closed, I have no visual input, leaving my brain with only two primary input sources: the ear fluids and sensations from one foot.
+With my eyes shut, I have no visual input, leaving my brain with only two primary sources of input: the ear fluids and sensations from one foot.
 Eliminating visual input makes it more challenging for me to maintain my balance.

-Through the years, I have noticed that breathing affects my ability to keep balance when standing on one foot.
+Over the years, I have noticed that breathing affects my balance when standing on one foot.
 More often than not, it’s on the inhale that I lose my balance.
 During the exhale, I feel more stable.
-Therefore, when transitioning between postures while standing on one foot, I do it during the exhale.
+So, when transitioning between postures while standing on one foot, I do it during the exhale.

-Another interesting observation is that I maintain a better balance when I smile.
+Another interesting observation is that I maintain a better balance while smiling.
 Since I’m less stable when inhaling, I try to use smiling as an offsetting measure to improve my stability.
-Smiling contributes to balance when standing on one foot, but more than that, it can help balance long life journeys.
+Smiling contributes to balance when standing on one foot, but more than that, it can help balance many other things in life.